gehariharan/LLMIntro/README.md

 - [Groq](https://groq.com/) for the LLM API
 - [Gradio](https://gradio.app/) for the web interface
 - [DuckDuckGo Search](https://github.com/deedy5/duckduckgo_search) for web search capabilities
+- Bluey character and concept by Ludo Studio

 ---